Navid200/xDrip/docs/Nightscout/HerokuGone.md

 ![](./images/mongodump_string.png)
 Enter.

 Wait for the export process to complete.
 It could take a few minutes.
-If it succeeds, you will see something like the following.
+If it succeeds, you will see something as shown below.

 Now, enter the following in the terminal replacing UserName with the user name you copied from the Atlas database access page.